 Give Them the Perfect Solution

 Once you have a sense of your customers’ problems, concerns and interests, bridge the gap.
 Connect your product or service to them as the solution they’ve been looking for.
-Don’t be afraid to be specific.
+Be specific and personalize your solutions to each customer’s unique problem.
 Show them exactly how you can help.
-However, keep in mind another important thing to note here — don’t just rattle off a long list of your features and expect them to understand.
-That brings us to our next point …
+Don’t, however, just rattle off a long list of your features and expect them to understand.

 Have you ever been in an extremely one-sided conversation?
 Where it almost feels like a monologue, and you can barely get at word in?
-Maybe it’s just me, but I find those conversations extremely awkward and boring.
-The same applies to your email content.
+These conversations are awkward and boring, and the same applies to email content.

-Remember, connecting with your customers on an emotional level is much more effective when it comes to customer loyalty.
-Instead of just listing off your features, tell them about the benefits your product or service provides and how those benefits will positively impact their day-to-day.
+Remember, connecting with your customers on an emotional level is much more effective in achieving customer loyalty.
+Instead of just listing off your features, tell them about the benefits your product or service provides and how those benefits will positively impact them day-to-day.

-How can your product or service benefit your customer in those aspects?
+How can your product or service benefit your customer?
 Why would your customer want to use your product specifically?
 Keep it a two-way conversation.

 You’ve got all this amazing copy.
 You’ve written out your product benefits to a tee.
 Vague?
 Never.
 You’re as transparent as possible.
 There’s no way anyone could ever doubt your value to them.